Parks and Trails

 Another popular trail is the St. Edwards Park – Hill Trail.
 This uphill climb ends with a panoramic view from the top of an impressive bluff.
 The view encompasses miles of trees and a sparkling creek.
 The trail is broken up by several places where hikers can relax next to the creek before crossing the rugged riverbank.
 One section of the creek even includes a rope swing!
 In addition to the spectacular views, another highlight of this trail are the dam waterfalls and rock bridge that must be crossed to get to the upper side of the hilly trail.
 There are several different trails of varying difficulty, ensuring that there is something here for everyone.
 Small children will enjoy the flat trails along the road while experienced climbers might choose one of the steeper trails for a more challenging hike.

 The river that runs through St. Edwards Park attracts kayakers from all around Austin.
 The clear water of Bull Creek is perfect for wading as well as floating and kayaking.
 Visitors to the trails and the creek can all enjoy the wildlife and beautiful scenery, and the variety of plants endemic to the region, including several species of cactus.
 Get out today and enjoy everything that Great Hills and the Texas Hill Country have to offer.

-To learn more about this vibrant area, connect with a member of the Great Hills Real Estate Group.
+To learn more about this vibrant area, connect with a member of Great Hills Real Estate.
 They are always just a phone call away and look forward to sharing their expertise with you.